-I’m throwing some ideas out for those thinking of adding Dash-cams or Radar Detectors without using suction-cup brackets.
+I’m throwing some ideas out for those thinking of adding Dash-cams, Radar Detectors, or other semi-permanent 12 volt devices into 124 Spiders and MX-5s.

 There is a (hidden, capped) 12 volt accessory plug integrated with the HVAC mix unit/blower assembly in the passenger’s foot well (look just above where the passenger’s left foot would reside) that may be the easiest method for supplying power on a temporary basis, but for those that would rather wire in a more permanent solution, tapping into the interior fuse module in the driver’s foot well is an ideal solution.